jdstone/flight-check-in-test/README.md

 # Automatic Flight Check-in Test Suite

-This repository serves the purpose to provide a way to locally test my [flight-check-in-flask](https://github.com/jdstone/flight-check-in-flask/) app.
+This application repository serves the purpose to provide a way to locally test my [flight-check-in-flask](https://github.com/jdstone/flight-check-in-flask/) app.
+This allows you to see how my Python/Flask Check-in app works.

 ## Python Usage

 ### Linux/macOS

 1. Clone this repository
-2. `cd flight-check-in-test-suite/`
+2. `cd flight-check-in-test-suite/Python/`
 3. `python3 -m venv .`
 4. `pip install -r requirements.txt`
 5. Copy the `Python/.env` file to the root directory of the Python/Flask Flight Check-in app